-Evidence for high level of interest in this work in particular was demonstrated by the fact that the CAPQuaM team was asked to present this work in development to the

-CMS Expert Panel on Improving Maternal and Infant Health Outcomes in Medicaid/CHIP Data, Measurement, and Reporting Workgroup.
+Evidence for high level of interest in this work in particular was demonstrated by the fact that the CAPQuaM team was asked to present this work in development to the CMS Expert Panel on Improving Maternal and Infant Health Outcomes in Medicaid/CHIP Data, Measurement, and Reporting Workgroup.

-More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs and the estimated annual hospital costs associated with childbirth and newborn care are over \$80 billion in the United States annually.^{28,29} In New York State, 48.6% of deliveries in 2011 occurred in women insured by Medicaid.30
+More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs and the estimated annual hospital costs associated with childbirth and newborn care are over \$80 billion in the United States annually.^{23,24} In New York State, 48.6% of deliveries in 2011 occurred in women insured by Medicaid.25

 Providing high quality care to women with high risk pregnancies has the potential both to improve outcomes and to narrow disparities, important national priorities for CMS.
-In fact, leaders in obstetrics emphasize the need for improved access to specialty physician services for women who are high risk.
+In fact, leaders in obstetrics emphasize the need for improved access to specialty physician services and access to multidisciplinary care for women who are high risk.
 Our proposal is in conjunction with the leaders in obstetrics' proposals to improve integrated maternal-fetal-neonatal networks that optimize regionalization.

-As mentioned previously, studies have shown that the density of MFMs is significantly and inversely associated with maternal mortality ratios.14 In addition, the literature has shown that less frequent visits to subspecialists or lack of pregnancy care for women with chronic illness results in adverse pregnancy outcomes.^{15,16,21,23} Women with Medicaid and who are uninsured are more likely to suffer from chronic conditions.31 Therefore, the proposed measures have the potential to have a significant impact on the health of mothers and infants by Medicaid.
+As mentioned previously, experts as well as the literature recommend a multidisciplinary approach to care for high risk pregnant women.
+Women with Medicaid and who are uninsured are more likely to suffer from chronic conditions.26 Therefore, the proposed measures have the potential to have a significant impact on the health of mothers and infants by Medicaid.
 High risk deliveries disproportionately impact women insured by Medicaid as compared with private insurance.
 Risk factors identified to be associated with high risk deliveries (e.g., hypertension, delivery of low birth weight infants) are all factors that are more prevalent among the Medicaid population.
 Given the fact that childbirth is the leading category for hospital admissions for Medicaid programs and the fact that high risk deliveries disproportionately occur among women insured by Medicaid, quality measures targeting high risk women have the potential to improve quality of care for a sizeable portion of the Medicaid program.

 One key decision that our expert panel made that is particularly important for the vulnerable Medicaid population was establishing that high risk obstetrical services extend from preconception (e.g. managing the cessation of teratogenic medications) through delivery and the early postpartum period.
 The Expert Panel offered definitions regarding which conditions established that a pregnancy required high risk obstetrical services.
 They further endorsed constructs important to the assessment of availability of high risk obstetrical (HROB) services.
-Among those constructs, the panel endorsed the importance of specialty services being available to women with comorbid conditions and who have pregnancy related problems.
-In particular, they endorsed the importance of the availability and services of MFMs, cardiologists, infection disease specialists, neurologists, and psychologists/psychiatrists.
+Among those constructs, the panel endorsed the importance of multidisciplinary care being available to women with comorbid conditions and who have pregnancy-related problems.
 A working draft of the Panel Summary after the second round of voting is attached as an Appendix.

 Not specifically incorporated in this summary was the breadth of dialogue regarding what it means to assess availability in this context.
-The conclusion that guided much of the subsequent conversation was that the role of these availability of specialty physician services measures should be used to describe availability at a population level even though the unit of analysis that we were to measure directly was an individual pregnancy.
+The conclusion that guided much of the subsequent conversation was that the role of availability of multidisciplinary care should be used to describe availability at a population level even though the unit of analysis that we were to measure directly was an individual pregnancy.
 There are two key implications - these measures are not intended to assess the quality of care for a given pregnancy.
 They also are intended to generate a gradient along which availability of HROB services can be assessed.
 So while the measures have a concrete interpretation, over time the full nuance of their capacity to describe availability will be enhanced by the establishment of benchmarks in medically and geographically diverse populations and communities.